Meridian (Chinese medicine): 12 standard meridians

 The 12 standard meridians, also called Principal Meridians, are divided into Yin and Yang groups.
 The Yin meridians of the arm are the Lung, Heart, and Pericardium.
 The Yang meridians of the arm are the Large Intestine, Small Intestine, and Triple Burner.
 The Yin Meridians of the leg are the Spleen, Kidney, and Liver.
 The Yang meridians of the leg are Stomach, Bladder, and Gall Bladder.

 The table below gives a more systematic list of the 12 standard meridians:

 Eight extraordinary meridians

-The eight extraordinary meridians are of pivotal importance in the study of Qigong, Taijiquan and Chinese alchemy.
-These eight extra meridians differ from the standard twelve organ meridians in that they are considered to be storage vessels or reservoirs of energy and are not associated directly with the Zang Fu, i.e. internal organs.
+The eight extraordinary meridians are of pivotal importance to the study of Traditional Chinese medicine that incorporates the modalities and practices of Qigong, Taijiquan and Chinese alchemy.
+These eight extra meridians differ from the standard twelve organ meridians in that they are considered to be storage vessels likened to oceans, fields, or reservoirs of energy that are not associated directly with the Zang Fu, i.e. internal organs but have a general influence upon them.
+Within Traditional Chinese medicine they are thought to bring about large functional and physiological changes within clinical practice.
 These channels were studied in the "Spiritual Axis" chapters 17, 21 and 62, the "Classic of Difficulties" chapters 27, 28 and 29 and the "Study of the 8 Extraordinary vessels" (Qi Jing Ba Mai Kao), written in 1578.

 The eight extraordinary vessels are (奇經八脈 (qí jīng bā mài)):